CCherry07/unplugin-generate-component-name/README.md

 In the `Options` interface, there's an `enter` option. `enter` is an array where each object acts as a specific set of rules for handling different file paths.

 Each set of rules can include `include` and `exclude` options which specify which files need special handling.
 Their value can be a string, a RegExp, or an array consisting of strings and RegExps.
-You can also specify a `geComponentName` function for custom component name generation.
+You can also specify a `genComponentName` function for custom component name generation.

 Here's an example: